Bringing transparency and optimisation to cloud network costs

 Optimising costs as you evolve your multi-cloud environments will be a core part of our new global network that’s being built for the fast-changing multi-cloud world.
 With Global Fabric, you’ll be able to bring together public cloud, private cloud, and everything in between.
 It’s an end-to-end programmable platform with no lock to specific services, contracts or clouds.
 It’s already pre-integrated with 630 cloud product and partner services and over 700 data centres worldwide.
 This commercial flexibility will allow you to pay only for what you need, when you need it.
 This will free you up to reduce the amount of physical hardware you need, either through multi-tasking with some or by going for complete virtualisation – opening opportunities for cutting capex as well as opex.

-You’ll be able to spin connections up or down easily in near real-time to move workloads and optimise opex costs.
+You’ll be able to spin connections up or down easily in near real-time to move workloads and optimise operational expenditures.
 And alerts when your traffic increases beyond your set thresholds mean you can make informed bandwidth decisions.
 Our pre-integrated direct connectivity routes into hyperscalers will mean competitive rates and optimised egress costs.
 Plus, we’ve kept commitment terms for third party inputs to a minimum.
 Beyond that, there'll be no lock-in to specific clouds, services or contracts, leaving you free to choose the best options for your workloads, with clear performance and pricing information.

 And everything will be managed from our Global Fabric app – where you can easily provision services, monitor your network and cloud environments, as well as see all pricing clearly up front.